June 1, 2020

 In this specific scenario, the traveler may still be able to purchase travel insurance with trip cancellation benefits that could apply to the looming storm, if the tropical depression hasn’t been named and no warning has been issued.
 Check the latest Coverage Alerts for updates on global events that can affect travel.
 If an event is listed in Coverage Alerts, you can’t buy travel insurance protection for that specific event as of the date posted.

 The best time to buy travel insurance is immediately after you’ve made your travel arrangements.
 Once you’ve booked your flight, tour, cruise, hotel, etc., you’ll know your total pre-paid trip costs.
 Then, you can get an accurate quote, if you’re purchasing travel insurance with trip cancellation/trip interruption benefits.

 Don’t delay!
-The earlier you buy insurance, the bigger your coverage window.
+The earlier you buy insurance, the longer your coverage window.
 Trip cancellation benefits begin on your plan’s effective date, as long as we receive your premium before you cancel your trip or make a claim.
-If you buy travel insurance online, your effective date is the day after we receive your order.
 Once you know your trip is protected, you can relax and focus on enjoying your getaway.

 If you’re wavering about buying travel insurance, remember that you can get a full refund of your premium if you cancel your plan within 15 days of your plan purchase (depending on your state of residence).
 This only applies if you haven’t filed a claim or departed on your trip.
 Get a quote today.